mmckegg/level-match-index/README.md

 Match Index for LevelDB
 ===

-Index your database objects in the way they will be rendered.
+Index and filter your database objects in the way they will be rendered using matchers.

 Follows the [JSON Context](https://github.com/mmckegg/json-context) [matcher pattern](https://github.com/mmckegg/json-context#matchers) allowing datasources to automatically be generated from matchers, then watch for realtime changes.

 It is used internally by [ContextDB](https://github.com/mmckegg/contextdb) for the matcher indexing.